EMG BIOFEEDBACK, INDICATIONS AND CONTRAINDICATIONS, ELECTRODE APPLICATION SITES

 • Structured protocols for consistency of patient progress reports (software)

-• Used as an EMG biofeedback training aid or diagnostic tool
+• Used as an surface EMG biofeedback training aid or diagnostic tool

 • Measures EMG from 0.2µV to 2000µV Accurately